Riga International Airport: Bus

 Riga Airport is accessible by bus line 22, operated by Rīgas Satiksme, which runs between Riga city centre and the airport.
+A shuttlebus service to the airport from the Riga International Bus Terminal was launched in 2024 by Lux Express, but was discontinued in 2025 due to low demand.
 Moreover, there are international bus connections from the airport to cities in Estonia, Lithuania, Poland and Germany.

+Taxi

+Due to instances of overcharging passengers, a taxi voucher system was implemented in April 2024 that offers a fixed-price ticket for a trip to central Riga (right and left bank) by using companies which have received a special licence.
+Other taxis and ride hailing services are also available.

 Car

 Riga Airport can be reached by car via the highway P133 which connects the airport with European route E22.
 The airport has 3 car parking areas, with ~1500 parking spaces, offering both short- and long-term parking.

 Rail

 An airport train station is included as part of the Rail Baltica project.
 A contract for construction design was signed on 20 March 2018.